TRIGGER WARNING: Autism Speaks, Autism Awareness, light it up blue, ableism, cure talk, ABA

 While Anderson sounds very supportive of her husband and she describes him to be as willing to work on their relationship as she, Gonden once again misses the mark by not interviewing him as well.
 This is not only another example of the ableism of this piece, it is dangerous.
 When she describes the husband as “touch-sensitive” — at last redeemed because now instead of flinching he “has learned to give his wife a long hug” — Gonden is asserting that it is the responsibility of the autistic partner to ignore his needs in favor of the neurotypical one.

-There are many reasons why autistic people may be averse to touch, for one thing.
+There are many reasons why autistic people may be averse to touch..
 For some, it can literally cause pain.
-And for another thing, all people should have agencies over their bodies and should never be /coerced/forced/taught to touch or be touched.
+And, regardless of the reason, all people should have agency over their own bodies and should never be /coerced/forced/taught to touch or be touched.
 In the case of Diana Anderson and her husband, perhaps this was a compromise he wanted to make.
 But it is not clear because we are not privy to his experiences.

 The article does end on a positive note, with Diana Anderson’s acknowledgement and acceptance that she and her husband have different perspectives.
 But it does not compensate for the negative overview of autistic people.
 It does not undo the damage Gonden causes by promoting stereotypes, by negating the autistic experience, by presenting autistic people as dehumanized caricatures rather than individual beings with dreams, desires, wants, and needs.]